 Position: Co-Chief Executive Officer, Alternate Governor, Boston Bruins

 Delaware North is a generous benefactor of multiple non-profit institutions throughout the world, and particularly in Buffalo, NY, where they are headquartered.
-The company has committed over $50 million to the University at Buffalo, the largest institution of the State University of New York system, and the university recently renamed their medical school the Jacobs School of Medicine and Biomedical Sciences in recognition of his family’s steadfast support.
-They have also made million dollar donations to the Say Yes Buffalo initiative and the Explore & More Museum, both of which are committed to advancing elementary and secondary education in Buffalo.
+Delaware North has committed over $50 million to the University at Buffalo, the largest institution of the State University of New York system, and the university recently renamed its medical school the Jacobs School of Medicine and Biomedical Sciences in recognition of his family’s steadfast support.
+Delaware North and the Jacobs family have also made $1 million donations to the Say Yes Buffalo initiative and the Explore & More Museum, both of which are committed to advancing elementary and secondary education in Buffalo.

-Mr. Jacobs is active in numerous industry organizations including the Global Sports Summit and the U.S. Travel CEO Roundtable.
-The Secretary of Commerce appointed him to the Department of Commerce Travel and Tourism Advisory Board, which advises the Secretary on matters related to the travel and tourism industry in the United States, including travel and tourism policies, travel facilitation and infrastructure, and the National Travel and Tourism Strategy.
+Jacobs is active in numerous industry organizations including the Global Sports Summit and the U.S. Travel CEO Roundtable.
+He recently completed a term on the Department of Commerce’s Travel and Tourism Advisory Board, which advises the Secretary of Commerce on matters related to the travel and tourism industry in the United States, including travel and tourism policies, travel facilitation and infrastructure, and the National Travel and Tourism Strategy.